cjmair/temperhum/README.md

 # temperhum
-Python program to read temperature and humidity from a TEMPerHUM USB sensor
+Python program to read temperature and humidity from a TEMPerHUM USB sensor on a Raspberry Pi